HOW TO APPLY

 Raquel Salinas Peixoto

 The southern Mexican border has been increasingly militarized under the Plan Frontera Sur since 2014 and is the scenario of the majority of the detention of child migrants in Mexico and in Latin America.
 Mexican legal texts adopt a human rights approach to migratory control, as Mexican Migration Law states the principle of respect for the human rights of migrants and that ‘in no way, the irregular migratory situation will be considered a criminal offense’.
 Children are mentioned in the Migration Law as special subjects of protection under Article 29.
 However, local and international NGOs reported that child migrants suffered from a punitive confinement in migratory detention.
 The aim of this research is to analyze the discourses and practices of legality, justice, and violence among relevant actors at the Southern Mexican border region regarding migration-related detention of children.
-With this, this project will try to reveal how a punitive confinement of child migrants is sustained or challenged.
-This research is designed to combine ethnographic and legal empirical methods for data collection in Tapachula, Chiapas, in order to enable a border-localized understanding of the subject matter.
+This research is designed to combine ethnographic and legal empirical methods for data collection, in order to enable a border-localized understanding of the subject matter.
 By doing so, it will enable an anthropological study of child migrant’s and rights in the case of migratory detention from a local instance.
 From a broader perspective, this analysis will try to contribute to studies on the spatialization of (in)justice, legal consciousness, crimmigration and violence in Latin America, particularly considering the most vulnerable.

 Intersections of Gender, Ethnicity and Class in Bolivia